elad361/flight-simulation/README.md

 in order to compile and run the app:
 * firstly we should put all the given codeFiles in the same folder
-* I used poxy files so we should download the following libraries and save them in folder called "bin" with all the other files: "OxyPlot.Wpf", "OxyPlot.Core"
+* I used poxy files so we should download the following libraries and save them in folder called "bin" with all the other files: "OxyPlot.Wpf", "OxyPlot.Core" (already included in the given code, no need to download)
 * download .net framework its free ( .NET Framework Version 4.5.2 ) or try other sites also Install .net framework
 * Open cmd